Light and fluffy sourdough waffles are easy to make and blow away regular waffles with their flavor. It’s a great way to use up your starter, too.

 And then I made Belgian sourdough waffles with the starter.

-I LOVE them!
+Oh my goodness, how I LOVE them!
 I cannot tell you how much.
 And guess what?
-They are 100% whole wheat, yet light and airy.
+They are 100% whole wheat, yet light and airy with crispy edges.

-Uh…yea, can you tell I’m a little enamored?
+Um…yeah, can you tell I’m still a little smitten?

-And what’s weird is I’m not a big waffle/pancake fan.
-But these were crisper than any others I’ve tried (and I always make yeast waffles when I do make them), and had a wonderful flavor that is hard to describe.
+What’s weird about that is I’m not a big waffle/pancake fan normally.
+But these sourdough waffles were crisper than any others I’ve tried (and I always make yeast Belgian waffles when I do make them), and had a wonderful flavor that is hard to describe.
 Yes, a little sourdough, but not too much.
 In fact, I was the only one of our family that said I could taste the sourdough.

-And can I just tell you what a thrill it is seeing all this action in starter I “grew” (is there a term for this?) myself?
+Can I just tell you what a thrill it is seeing all this action in sourdough starter I grew myself?
 It’s beyond cool and I just do a little happy dance when I see all those bubbles working after sitting out overnight.

 It’s sorta the same feeling I get when I see the first seeds sprouting or when I serve a meal made only with our garden produce.
 There’s the feeling of accomplishment and amazement, for sure, but also that I used something in nature (in this case, wild yeast) to create food and feed my family.